 Optional: Enable public comments (tread carefully — we decided not to).

-We published it in February and the reaction of our users exceeded our expectations.
-Cheerings from our users are great, but it’s even better when we can use it to improve our product.
-The public roadmap has already helped us collect valuable feedback — e.g. the native iPhone app was far more urgent than we anticipated, and 4 times more requested than the Android app: we instantly added it to our next product cycle.
+The reaction of our users exceeded our expectations.
+Cheer from our users is great, but it’s even better when we can use it to improve our product.
+The public roadmap has already helped us collect valuable feedback e.g. the native iPhone app was far more urgent than we anticipated, and 4 times more requested than the Android app: we instantly added it to our next product cycle.

 We expect this public roadmap to be the cornerstone of our (non-support related) user feedback.
 Why am I so enthusiastic about it?
 For three reasons: